The secret life of gift cards: Here’s what happens to the billions that go unspent each year

 But many will remain unspent.

 Gift cards get lost or forgotten, or recipients hang on to them for a special occasion.
-In a July survey, the consumer finance company Bankrate found that 47% of U.S. adults had at least one unspent gift card or voucher with an average value of $187.
-That’s a total of $23 billion.
+In a July survey, the consumer finance company Bankrate found that 47% of U.S. adults had at least one unspent gift card or voucher.
+The average value of unused gift cards is $187 per person, a total of $23 billion.

 THE GIFT OF TIME